Nicotine: Optopharmacology

 A photoactivatable form of nicotine, which releases nicotine when exposed to ultraviolet light with certain conditions, has been developed for studying nicotinic acetylcholine receptors in brain tissue.

 Oral health

 Many studies have shown the pro-inflammatory effect of nicotine on oral diseases.
-Nicotine promotes and aggravates some diseases such as periodontitis and gingivitis, especially when there are harmful microorganisms in the oral cavity, however, the data are insufficient, especially in vivo.
-Understanding the potential role of nicotine in oral health has become increasingly important given the recent introduction of novel nicotine products and their potential role in helping smokers quit.
+Nicotine promotes and aggravates some diseases such as periodontitis and gingivitis, especially when there are harmful microorganisms in the oral cavity, however, the data is insufficient, especially in vivo.
+Understanding the potential role of nicotine in oral health has become increasingly important given the recent introduction of novel nicotine products.